speechmatics/ansible-role-hostname/README.md

 Process of development follows this rule:

-   - You are free to add any pull request to develop branch.
-All request will be answered in timely manner.
+   - You are free to add any pull request to `master` branch.
    - If you want to made any contribution, but do not know where to start - check issues.
-   - Master branch updated just after significant changes in develop.
    - Please include documentation for new features.
    - Please use variables.
    - Please do not forget to set defaults.